tabular-io/iceberg-kafka-connect/README.md

 three metadata fields.
 These fields are `_cdc_op` for operation type (I, U, D), `_cdc_table` for the source table name, and `_cdc_ts` for the operation timestamp.

 Here is an example config that uses this transform to apply updates to an Iceberg table.
+The `routeRegex` is defined to ensure the correct message is routed to the table.

 ```json
 {
 "name": "dms-cdc-sink",